404NautFond/CS3343_Project/README.md

 The criteria of the project is actually highly weight in **Project Management and Project Testing**, not implementation.

-Details will be delivered at *7 at 21th Sep*.
+Details will be delivered *at 7pm on 21th Sep*.